repository-service-tuf/repository-service-tuf/docs/source/index.rst

 <https://peps.python.org/pep-0458/>`_ in the `Warehouse`_ project,
 *which powers the* [#]_ `Python Package Index (PyPI) <https://pypi.org>`_.

-Due to our experience with the complexity and fragility of deep integration into an intricate platform, we began designing how to implement a flexible, reusable TUF platform to integrate into different flows and infrastructures.
+Due to combined experience with the complexity and fragility of deep integration into an intricate platform, the designing of how to implement a flexible, reusable TUF platform to integrate into different flows and infrastructures began.

 Repository Service for TUF aims to be an easy-to-use tool for Developers, DevOps, and DevOpsSec teams working on the delivery process.